jkaupp/nord/README.md

 The goal of nord is to provide access to many northern inspired palettes:

 1. 4 colour palettes from [ArticIceStudio's Nord Palettes](https://git.io/nord)
-2. 1 color palette extracted from [Lumina Borealis](https://www.luminaborealis.com/)
+2. 1 colour palette extracted from [Lumina Borealis](https://www.luminaborealis.com/)
 3. 11 colour palettes extracted from the works of the [Group of Seven](https://en.wikipedia.org/wiki/Group_of_Seven_(artists)).

-These palettes can be used both with `ggplot2`, `lattice` and base R plotting to provide color to charts and graphics.
+These palettes can be used both with `ggplot2`, `lattice` and base R plotting to provide colour to charts and graphics.
 The palettes in `nord` try to split equally between qualitative, sequential and diverging data, similar to the categories used in [ColorBrewer](http://colorbrewer2.org/).
 Further information and use of each palette can be found in the vignette.

 Installation
 ------------